-Kelly Komara enters her fourth season on the Vanderbilt women’s basketball staff.
-Komara, a college teammate of head coach Stephanie White, joined White’s staff in June of 2016 from her alma mater, Purdue University where she worked with the guards.
+Kelly Komara enters her fifth season on the Vanderbilt women’s basketball staff in 2020-21.
+Komara, a college teammate of head coach Stephanie White, joined the Vanderbilt staff soon after White was hired in June of 2016.

-“It’s such an honor for me to bring to Kelly into the Vanderbilt community,” said White upon Komara’s hiring.
 “Kelly’s love and passion for the game and helping young people reach their potential is infectious.
 We have a long history together and one of the things I’ve always admired is her incredible work ethic and drive to be the best.
-She’s a terrific addition to our staff and we look forward to getting to work.”
+She’s a terrific member of our staff and we look forward to getting to work.”

 Komara has also worked at Valparaiso, Auburn and Northwestern in a variety of roles.

 In 2002, she was drafted in the WNBA third round by the Indiana Fever and played professionally for the Grand Rapids Blizzards in the National Women’s Basketball League.
 Komara also played professionally for Panathinaikos Basketball club in Athens, Greece.

 Komara graduated as one of seven players in Purdue history to have at least 1,000 points, 400 assists and 200 steals in their career.
 She was the most outstanding player for the 2001 NCAA Mideast Regional and earned Big Ten Defensive Player of the Year honors in 2002.
 A three-time All-Big Ten honoree, Komara was a first-team selection in 2002 and earned honorable mention recognition as a sophomore and junior.
 She was also granted the prestigious Mackey Award and Varsity Walk Award as a senior by the Purdue administration.